karibou-ch/karibou-ml-navigation/README.md

 ## Task Idea
 We have the hypothesis that machine learning (ML) can help to resolve this problem.
 This project will investigate on how to use machine learning in the scope of a food marketplace with our set of data.
 How the ML model can boost the user experience and help the foodmarket to acquire and retain customers.
 * Is it possible to predict a list of products that will fit the customer needs for a week of food?
-* What are the minimal set of input that models needs to get an accurate prediction ([example](https://medium.com/rants-on-machine-learning/what-to-do-with-small-data-d253254d1a89#.nnpm07rer), [classifying e-commerce products based on images and text](https://blog.insightdatascience.com/classifying-e-commerce-products-based-on-images-and-text-14b3f98f899e))?
+* What are the minimal set of input that models needs to get an accurate prediction ([what to do with “small” data?](https://medium.com/rants-on-machine-learning/what-to-do-with-small-data-d253254d1a89#.nnpm07rer), [classifying e-commerce products based on images and text](https://blog.insightdatascience.com/classifying-e-commerce-products-based-on-images-and-text-14b3f98f899e))?
 * What do we need to make this prediction more accurate?
 * What is the most appropriate model that fit our data?
 * Based on the prediction is it possible to create clusters of customers?